 What Is An Andon Light?

 In many production facilities, Andons are usually cylindrical lights attached to various machines or work stations.
-While a simple one-light system is sometimes used, in many cases Andons consist of two, three or even five lights (examples of these Andon lights can be found here).
-In a two-light system, green means machine or operation is running normal and red means stop; this can be modified to include a yellow light, which may be used to mean that a station is either not running at capacity or that it needs attention, even if it is not completely shut down.
+While a simple one-light system is sometimes used, in many cases Andons consist of two, three or even five lights, In a two-light system, green means machine or operation is running normal and red means stop; this can be modified to include a yellow light, which may be used to mean that a station is either not running at capacity or that it needs attention, even if it is not completely shut down.
 In some cases, Andon systems don’t actually use lights at all, but might use small pole-mounted plastic “flags” near each machine.
 Flags can be flipped outward to become visible and indicate the station’s status.
 While many Andon setups are controlled by the machine operator (for example, he or she might flip a switch to change the light color), automatic systems also exist in which a machine might change the light itself based on certain preset parameters.

 Why Use Andon Lights?